muziejus/novel-maps-of-ny-2017/README.md

 ## License

-English 101 2017 by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+Novel Maps of NY 2017 by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 To view a copy of this license, visit